 Liability was admitted but the case remained technically difficult due to disputes on the various heads of claim and the future losses as a result of the disparity of the parties’ experts’ views on life expectancy.
 This issue was only resolved by jointly commissioning a report from the leading statistician on life expectancy (Professor Strauss who is based in the US), which exceeded the Defendant’s Paediatric Neurologist’s opinion.

-Example Two - Acted for the widow of a man in his early 40’s who died as a result of undiagnosed heart disease going back 20 years.
+Acting for the widow of a man in his early 40’s who died as a result of undiagnosed heart disease going back 20 years.
 He ran a successful business which had won a tender with the local Council shortly before his death.

-Liability was difficult due to the fact that he had been seen by a number of GP’s over the 20 year period, some of whom had pre-deceased the victim.
+Liability was difficult due to the fact that he had been seen by a number of GPs over the 20 year period, some of whom had pre-deceased the victim.

 The value of the claim was also contested as it was disputed that the victim would have succeeded in meeting the terms of the awarded contract.
 Expert evidence was required from a Forensic Accountant and an understanding of the company’s detailed accounts was required.
-The claim settled for a very significant figure and required Court approval to protect the deceased’s infant children.
+The claim settled for a significant figure and required Court approval to protect the deceased’s infant children.

-Example Three - Acted for a young man who suffered a below knee amputation as a result of a failure to diagnose carpal tunnel syndrome.
+Acting for a young man who suffered a below knee amputation as a result of a failure to diagnose carpal tunnel syndrome.

 As a result of the amputation, the client was unable to continue with his degree and was therefore unable to follow his chosen career path.
-He was a very active man and was frustrated by the limitations placed on him by the prosthetic leg that was at the point the best available in the private sector.
+He was a very active man and was frustrated by the limitations placed on him by the prosthetic leg that was at that point the best available in the private sector.
 Settlement of his claim was therefore deferred (with a number of interim payments secured in the intervening period), until a “bionic” foot which was being trialled in the US, was approved for use in the UK.
-The resulting prosthesis significantly improved his mobility allowing him to participate in various leisure and sporting activities, and the claim settled for a significantly higher amount due to the increased initial outlay and costs of replacement.
+The resulting prosthesis significantly improved his mobility allowing him to participate in various leisure and sporting activities and the claim settled for a significantly higher amount due to the increased initial outlay and costs of replacement.

-'I was very grateful for the advice from Kashmir and her swift action on my behalf as I was late applying for compensation.' - Mrs H
+'I was very grateful for the advice from Kashmir and her swift action on my behalf as I was late applying for compensation.'
+Mrs H